 Abbreviations: K, k = knit, P, p = purl, rep = repeat

-With first color cast on 86 sts using the long tail cast on or your preferred cast on.
+Cast on 86 sts using the long tail cast on or your preferred cast on.

 Work 7 rows of Seed stitch.
 For seed stitch knit as follows: